This article will cover the completion of our Mobile HF project. Our installation is fairly complex, so we’ve broken the project into several phases:

-- Drive/output power and SWR monitoring to ensure that the amplifier is not over driven and is working into a properly tuned and matched load
+- Drive/output power and SWR monitoring to ensure that the amplifier is not over-driven and is working into a properly tuned and matched load

 I am going to cover each of these points as they were handled in our installation.

 The picture above shows the location of the amplifier under the rear seat.
 Note the clear path that the vents in the case have to the air which circulates within the vehicle.
-There are air conditioner vents behind the front seats in the center console which can direct cool air on the amplifier during warm conditions.
+There are air conditioner vents behind the front seats in the center console, which can direct cool air on the amplifier during warm conditions.

 The picture above shows the remote sensors (left) for the Elecraft W2 Wattmeter that we are using in our installation.
-A separate sensor is used on the input (200W range) and the output (2Kw range) side of the amplifier so that we can accurately set our drive power as well as monitor the amplifier’s output power and the SWR which is being presented by our antenna.
+A separate sensor is used on the input (200W range) and the output (2Kw range) side of the amplifier so that we can accurately set our drive power as well as monitor the amplifier’s output power and the SWR, which is being presented by our antenna.

-All of the controls for the Amplifier, Screwdriver Antenna Controller and the Elecraft Wattmeter are mounted next to the driver on the F-150’s shifter console.
+All of the controls for the Amplifier, Screwdriver Antenna Controller, and Elecraft Wattmeter are mounted next to the driver on the F-150’s shifter console.
 We used heavy-duty Velcro strips to mount everything.
 The device in the right foreground is a Remote Control Unit for the Amplifier.
 The device in the left foreground is the control head for the TuneMatic Screwdriver Antenna Controller.
 Just behind the Screwdriver controller unit is a lighted 13.8V switch which we installed in the console to switch the shunt coil relay between the 160m and 80m/40m shunt coils.
 Finally, the unit in the background is the Elecraft W2 Wattmeter.